Relational Dissonance in Human-AI Interactions: The Case of Knowledge Work: Findings

 Relational dissonance is not limited to participants’ individual interactions with AI systems but also extends into the collective sphere.
 Within the group interactions, participants actively engaged in a sense-making process, drawing on shared social representations and categories of meaning to articulate and negotiate their experiences.
 Through these discursive sense-making processes, the group collectively recognized, contested, and reframed the tension between cognitive, conscious reflections and relational, often less conscious dynamics.
 In this context, relational dissonance becomes not only an individual psychological experience but also a phenomenon shaped by collective sense-making.
 Epistemic assumptions, professional norms, and the relational dynamics specific to academic communities play an important role in how relational dissonance is negotiated in collective discourse.

-This discursive sense-making process becomes particularly visible in the way participants used metaphorical language of depth to construct their relationship with AI (\emph{Theme 1: Depth of AI}).
+This discursive sense-making process becomes particularly visible in the way participants used metaphorical language to describe AI--- encapsulated by the visual metaphors they chose, reproduced in \Cref{fig:metaphors-selected}.
+In particular, participants often employed language of depth to construct their relationship with AI (\emph{Theme 1: Depth of AI}).
 Metaphors of depth, speaking of “going deeper” (\JPBRXV), “under the hood” (\MJCEWA), or having "the potential to sort of dig deeper or unmask or something within us” (\TMZZKH), position AI as layered, immersive, and multidimensional.
 Such metaphors are associated with creativity and intellectual expansion, as one participant noted: “I agree that it does aggregate knowledge, but still, it might kind of...
 And it's a creative leap” (\YSDDVC).
 Yet, dissonance is evident in counter-positions that frame AI as superficial, rather than profound: “they are like parrots, they are not doing something deeply” (\WYCXDJ).
 These metaphors resonate with Lakoff and Johnson’s \cite{lakoff2008metaphors} account of conceptual metaphors, where knowledge is spatialized along a deep/shallow axis, and with Sweetser’s insight that abstract domains such as thought or emotion are mapped through spatial schemas \cite{bodwell1993eve}.
 In this context, “going deeper” (\JPBRXV) functions as a cognitive tool, shaping how participants framed AI’s epistemic potential.
 By framing AI as deep or shallow, participants were also participating in a broader cultural negotiation over the epistemic agency of machines.
 As highlighted in recent work on the cultural transformation mediated by AI, human sense-making increasingly occurs within an ecology where machines not only mediate but also generate cultural forms \cite{brinkmann2023machine}.
 Therefore, depth metaphors can be read as markers of how participants make sense of the transmission of knowledge across human–machine boundaries.
 For academics, these metaphors take on particular salience, as the pursuit of depth is closely tied to their practices of knowledge production.